code-bhakt/AIND---Solve-Sudoku-with-AI/README.md

 # AIND---Solve-Sudoku-with-AI
-A Sudoku Solving AI that uses strategies like Eliminate, Only Choice, Search, Naked Twins.
+A Sudoku Solving AI that uses strategies like Eliminate, Only Choice, Search and Naked Twins.
 # Artificial Intelligence Nanodegree
 ## Introductory Project: Diagonal Sudoku Solver